Spring Forward With UOA! Request an Appointment.

-When a part of the body is injured, it immediately triggers a healing process.
-This prompts the body to repair or remove damaged tissue with the goal of restoring healthy tissue.
-Injection therapy replicates this activity, encouraging healing by promoting the creation of new, healthy tissue with less inflammation.
+Your body will start to naturally heal itself following an injury and will repair or remove damaged tissue with the goal of restoring healthy tissue.
+The goal of regenerative medicine is to replicate this activity by promoting the creation of new, healthy tissue with less inflammation.

 Platelet-Rich Plasma (PRP) Therapy

-Platelet-rich plasma (PRP) is plasma with a concentrated amount of platelets taken from blood drawn from the arm.
-Platelets are a part of the body’s natural response to injury and contain a high level of bioactive proteins and growth factors that facilitate treatment of damaged or injured tissues.
-This treatment is attractive because it uses the patient’s own tissue to improve healing.
+Platelet-rich plasma (PRP) is plasma that contains a concentrated amount of platelets taken from blood that is drawn from the arm.
+Platelets are a part of the body’s natural response to injury.
+They contain a high level of bioactive proteins and growth factors that facilitate the healing of damaged or injured tissues, and that help your body repair itself.
+PRP therapy is minimally invasive and uses your own tissues to promote healing.

-To create the injection, blood drawn from the body is placed in a centrifuge.
-As the blood is spinning, the platelets are separated into a distinct layer.
-These platelets are then added to a plasma solution and injected back into the patient.
-The platelets contain a number of growth factors that help the body repair itself.
+To create the PRP injection, the blood that is drawn from your body is placed in a centrifuge.
+As your blood spins in the centrifuge, its platelets are separated into a distinct layer.
+These platelets are then added to a plasma solution and injected back into your body.

-Stem cell injection—also known as autologous stem cell injection (ASCI)—is another type of targeted biologic therapy.
-It uses adult stem cells taken from bone marrow in the pelvis that hone in on areas of inflammation or degeneration.
+Stem cell therapy—also known as autologous stem cell injection (ASCI)—is another form of targeted biologic therapy.
+It uses adult stem cells taken from bone marrow in the pelvis that can hone in on areas of inflammation or degeneration.

 Hyaluronic Acid Injections